Kyoto Imperial Palace: Seiryōden

 The Seiryōden (清涼殿) is located to the west of the Shishin-den and facing east which was originated from the Heian Palace, then became established as the Emperor's daily residence from the late 9th century.
-Along with the Shishinden (throne hall), it has been the staged for important traditional court ceremonies.
+The original structure was built as the Emperor's residence at the end of the 8th century and was used until the 11th century.
+Along with the Shishinden (throne hall), it has been the stage for important traditional court ceremonies.
 Following the construction of the Otsunegoten by Toyotomi Hideyoshi's donation in 1590 as a new residence for the Emperor, Seiryōden was used exclusively for ceremonies.
+The Seiryō-den was rebuilt in this location in 1790 CE, on a smaller scale than the original building but preserving the original structure.

 The architectural space of the Seiryōden has undergone changes due to shifts in lifestyle and function.
 However, during the Kansei era (1855) reconstruction, it was restored based on the ancient Heian period style (Shinden-zukuri), along with the Shishinden and other buildings.
 The current Seiryōden, with its furnishings and decorations made to match the architectural style of the building, offers valuable insights into the traditions and culture of the Emperor's residence and the lifestyle of that era.

 The central rectangular area is called Moya (母屋), measuring 9 ken (20 meters) in width and 2 ken (6 meters) in length.
 Surrounding it on all sides is a corridor-like wooden-floored space called Hisashi.
 Additionally on the outside of the Shitomido (outer doors), there is a veranda-like wooden-floored space called Hiro-bisashi (or Mago-bisashi).
 Unlike the Shishinden, which was a building dedicated to residence of emperor, later only ceremonies in 1590, the interior of the Seiryōden has many partitions and is divided into rooms according to their use, reflecting the characteristics of residential spaces in the late Heian period.